ChangemakerStudios/Papercut-SMTP/src/Papercut.Service/Readme.md

 Run directly by running `Papercut.Service.exe`.
 - Option 2: Install as a service by enering `Papercut.Service.exe install --sudo` to immediately start the service (you can easily create a shortcut for it and/or save it as `Install-Papercut-Service.bat`).

-A listing of all command line options are avaliable by running `Papercut.Service.exe help`.
+A listing of all command line options are available by running `Papercut.Service.exe help`.

 ## How to Configure Papercut.Service